seed-labs/seed-emulator/examples/blockchain/D21_chainlink/README.md

 ## Interacting with the Chainlink Server using CLI

-Chainlink CLI: You can interact with the Chainlink service using the Chainlink CLI.
+Chainlink CLI: You can interact with the Chainlink nodes using the Chainlink CLI.
 The Chainlink CLI is a command-line tool that allows you to interact with the Chainlink node.
 You can use the CLI to create and manage Chainlink jobs, check the status of the Chainlink node, and more.
-The Chainlink CLI can be accessed by running the following command on Chainlink servers:
+The Chainlink CLI can be accessed by running the following command on Chainlink nodes:

 ```bash
 # chainlink admin login